tundish/blue_monday_78/bluemonday78/ray_19780116_retires/admin.rst

 Ray does the paperwork
 ----------------------

 ..
-This shot has to end in a question.
-It invites user input.
+Ray teaches the PC a phrase.

 [OFFICER]_